neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

     "times_24h": "Display times in 24-hour time, as 22:01 rather than the default 10:01P"
-    "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)", "key_baggage": "If present, include the key for checked baggage", "key_d": "If present, include the key for 'discharge passengers only' (D) ", "key_r": "If present, include the key for 'receive passengers only' (R) ",
+    "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)", "key_on_own_page": "If present, put the symbol key on the next page (for very long & wide timetables)" "key_baggage": "If present, include the key for checked baggage", "key_d": "If present, include the key for 'discharge passengers only' (D) ", "key_r": "If present, include the key for 'receive passengers only' (R) ",